Tavern Signs Mark Changes in Travel, Innkeeping, and Artistic Practice

 David Loomis’s Inn simple panel sign

-David Loomis’s Inn simple panel sign, Westchester, 1811 – Connecticut Historical Society and Connecticut History Online
+David Loomis’s Inn simple panel sign, Westchester, 1811 – Connecticut Museum of Culture and History.
+Used through Public Domain.

 As the volume of travel increased, innkeeping became more commercial.
 Professional innkeepers aimed to earn a livelihood from the business, competing for customers by emphasizing distinctive offerings.
 No longer simply markers, signs became potent marketing tools.
 Squares, compasses, and other Masonic iconography solicited the patronage of traveling Freemasons (and by extension, similarly respectable strangers).
 Plowshares and beehives invited farmers; anchors resonated with sailors.
 Where colonial signs repeated the same motif on both sides, 19th-century signs doubled their appeal with different images.
 Jared Carter’s elegant sign featured a gentleman and a soldier on one side and a fashionable young couple on the other.
 This imagery explicitly addressed two distinct audiences, even as it visually corroborated its owner’s newspaper advertisements pitching a first-class establishment, a “pleasant and healthful resort” in seaside Clinton.